ConductorOne/baton-okta/README.md

 - Groups
 - Roles
 - Users
-- custom-roles
+- Custom-Roles
-- resource-sets
+- Resource-Sets
-- resourceset-bindings
+- Resourceset-Bindings

 By default, `baton-okta` will sync information for inactive applications.
 You can exclude inactive applications setting the `--sync-inactive-apps` flag to `false`.

 For syncing custom roles `--sync-custom-roles` must be provided.
 Its default value is `false`.

-We introduced resourceset-bindings for provisioning custom roles and resource-sets.
+We have also introduced resourceset-bindings for provisioning custom roles and resource-sets.

 # Resourceset-bindings, custom roles and members(Users or Groups) usage: